Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

-If you’re a one-person operation — handyman, solo electrician, freelance plumber, independent HVAC tech — most field service software is not built for you.
-It’s built for the owner who has five technicians, a dispatcher, and a office manager who handles billing.
-You are not that person.
-You are the estimator, the technician, the scheduler, the invoice sender, and the collections department.
-The software you pick needs to reflect that reality.
+If you’re a one-person operation — handyman, solo electrician, freelance plumber, independent HVAC tech — most field service software isn’t built for you.
+It’s built for owners with five technicians, a dispatcher, and an office manager.
+That’s not you.
+You’re the estimator, technician, scheduler, invoice sender, and collections department.
+The software you pick needs to match that reality.

 This guide cuts through the noise.
-We’ll cover what solo contractors actually need, what’s a waste of money at your scale, and which tools make the most sense depending on how many jobs you’re running per week.
+We’ll cover what solo contractors actually need.
+We’ll show you what’s a waste of money at your scale.
+We’ll explain which tools make sense based on how many jobs you run per week.

 What Solo Contractors Actually Need (And What They Don’t)